Some Basic Concepts About How Maladaptive Thoughts Appear And Are Organized

 Negative Automatic Thoughts

-When we're in certain situations we'll have negative thoughts that pop into our mind so quickly and automatically that we often don't even notice them.
+When we're in certain situations we'll have counterproductive thoughts that pop into our mind so quickly and automatically that we often don't even notice them.
 More importantly, we usually don't question them, so they're free to have a detrimental effect on our mood and self-confidence.
 For example, if a student passes some classmates in the hall he may reflexively think, "They hate me", and then start to feel sad and discouraged.

-Repetitive negative thoughts
+Repetitive maladaptive thoughts

-Negative thoughts can appear in the form of self-defeating statements that play over and over again in a loop.
+Unhelpful thoughts can appear in the form of self-defeating statements that play over and over again in a loop.
 For example, a shy woman in a conversation with some people she's just met may keep thinking, "I'm too boring to think of anything to say.
 Why can't I speak up?"

 The inner critic